DAB0mB/HotnCold/src/screens/FAQ/FAQ.md

 We have several exciting features in the works.
 Here’s a preview of what we’re doing to enhance your experience:

+**Audio conversations**
+You’ll be able to use an audio option to join conversations and listen to others speak.
+You can always still use text if you’re not comfortable with audio.

 **Meetups, featured Events, etc.**
 Soon, you’ll be able to post meetups, events, or other gatherings on the heatmap.
 Additionally, we’ll have sponsored venues and events listed on the heatmap to keep you aware of things that are going on in your city.
 You can check out these spots to see who’s there and what’s happening to help you decide if you want to attend.